tri-bui/sandbox-dbs/employee-retirement/README.md

 ### Data
 ![Data schema](data/raw/quickdbd/ERD.png)<br />
 This ERD was created with [QuickDBD](https://www.quickdatabasediagrams.com/).
+All files in the `data/raw/quickdbd/` directory were exported from QuickDBD.

 - `departments.csv` - all departments in the company
 - `employees.csv` - general information for all company employees